Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 cd firstimage

-Then, create a Dockerfile using the command:
+Then, create a Dockerfile by running the command:

 vi Dockerfile